-- 1. The student must meet all requirements for the MS degree as set forth by the Graduate School. - 2.
-The student must earn at least 30 hours of CSC graduate credit (5400- and 6000-level course numbers). - 3.
-There are two options from which the student may choose:

-- Thesis Option Of the 30 required hours, 6 must be CSC 6563 and CSC 6564 (Master's Thesis).
+- 1. The student must meet all requirements for the MS degree as set forth by the Graduate School. - The student must earn at least 30 hours of CSC graduate credit (5400- and 6000-level course numbers). - 3.
+There are two options from which the student may choose: - a.
+Thesis Option Of the 30 required hours, 6 must be CSC 6563 and CSC 6564 (Master's Thesis).
 The thesis should add to or enhance research in the area of computer science.
 An oral examination covering general computer science concepts as well as the student's thesis subject must be passed. - b.
 Non-Thesis Option 30 Semester hours computer science graduate course work required.
 An oral examination covering general computer science concepts related to the students graduate course work must be completed satisfactorily. - 4.
-Of the 30 required hours, at least 15 hours of coursework must be at the 6000-level including CSC 6509, CSC 6522 and CSC 6523
+Of the 30 required hours: CSC 6509, CSC 6522 and CSC 6523 must be included.

-Cybersecurity and Information Assurance, M.S. (traditional and online formats)
+Graduate Professional Certificate in Cybersecurity and Information Assurance (traditional and online formats)

 - Degree in Computer Science or Computing and Information Systems or related area and comparable experience working in the IT field.
-Students without this background may complete the following prerequisite courses before beginning the masters program: CSC 116, 216, 220, 314, 309, 330 (20 hours).
-Students not having credit for CSC 422 and 423 must take those courses before taking courses above CSC 5435. - Minimum of 2.75 GPA in major and or prerequisite courses listed above. - Programming proficiency in C or other acceptable language. - Acceptable score on the GRE.
+Students without this background may complete the following prerequisite courses before beginning the certificate: CSC 116, 216, 220, 314, 309, 330, 422 & 423 (26 hours).
+Prospective students must have previously completed courses in Networks, Operating Systems, and Computer Ethics. - Minimum of 2.75 GPA in major and or prerequisite courses listed above. - Programming proficiency in C or other acceptable language. - · Acceptable score on the GRE

-Requirements:
+Certificate Requirements: